 We’re happy to announce that the preservation of Victory Apartments will begin in 2020, and we want you to be as excited as we are.
 This will be the second rehabilitation of these buildings.
 The first was completed in 1990 after an intensive organizing campaign to push the State of Illinois to fund its first affordable housing development in our community.
 The project was named for the Victory of that campaign.

 Victory Apartments consists of 107 affordable units in nine vintage, multi-family buildings in the Humboldt Park, Logan Square, and West Town communities.

-In May of 2019, Victory Apartments received funding from the Illinois Housing Development Authority to carry out a second round of renovations.
-After renovations the development will be renamed, Victory Apartments Preservation.
+In May of 2019, Victory Apartments received funding from the Illinois Housing Development Authority to carry out the second round of renovations.
+After renovations, the development will be renamed, Victory Apartments Preservation.